Mohamed-Ayman27/FIFO/README.md

-# Verilog FIFO Implementation with 5-bit Address Bus and 8-bit Data Bus
+# Verilog Circular FIFO Implementation with 5-bit Address Bus and 8-bit Data Bus

 ## Description
-This project presents a Verilog module for a FIFO (First-In-First-Out) memory structure with a 5-bit address bus and an 8-bit data bus.
+This project presents a Circular Verilog module for a FIFO (First-In-First-Out) memory structure with a 5-bit address bus and an 8-bit data bus.
 The FIFO is designed to store and retrieve data in a sequential manner, following the principles of a standard FIFO data structure.
 The module includes read and write enable signals to control data access, ensuring seamless data transfers.

 ## Features
 - FIFO module designed in Verilog.